solenebernard/solenebernard.github.io/content/blog/blog3/index.md

 <video src="nocturne.mp4" controls></video>

-Note that I illustrated only the right hand playing (which is a little jazzy impro), and the left hand is the start of a Chopin Nocturne Op.
-9 No 2.
+Note that this piece is a little jazzy impro on top of the beggining of a Chopin Nocturne Op.
+9 No 2 (left hand).